miku228/miku228/README.md

 ### Hi there 👋 It's Miku

+## About Me
-🔭 I’m currently working on FlaskReact Simple Application for getting used to Flask more 🤔 I’m looking for a software/application developer job in Canada
+- 🔭 I’m currently working on FlaskReact Simple Application for getting used to Flask more

-<summary>My top languages</summary>
+- 🤔 I’m looking for a software/application developer job in Canada

+## My top languages

 | Rank | Languages |
 |-----:|-----------|